What do you think about your pet's weight? Be honest. Do you think that they're an appropriate weight? Do you think they're too thin? Too heavy?

-Of dog owners, 33% in the survey incorrectly believed that their overweight pooch was actually at a healthy weight.
-For cat owners, this percentage was even higher at 46%.
-And when it came to obese pets, defined pets who were at least 30% heavier than what their normal weight should be, owner's perceptions weren't much better - 25% of dog owners, and 40% of cat owners, got it wrong there, too.
+Of dog owners, 33 percent in the survey incorrectly believed that their overweight pooch was actually at a healthy weight.
+For cat owners, this percentage was even higher at 46 percent.
+And when it came to obese pets, defined pets who were at least 30 percent heavier than what their normal weight should be, owner's perceptions weren't much better - 25 percent of dog owners, and 40 percent of cat owners, got it wrong there, too.

 Why should you care?
 Why is this important?
 Because excess weight on pets doesn't just worsen their arthritis and slow them down, it can have significant financial and medical implications in the event of an emergency or illness as well.
 This translates to more debilitation and longer hospital stays for them, and more inconvenience and higher costs for you!

 Take 'Dave' for example...